HikariBoy/Adri-Ardu-Scope/README.md

 * Amplitude and offset adjust available from the interface
 * Save data to internal memory
 * Save data to local drive (for post analysis in tools such as excel)
-* Oscilloscope, Spectrum analyser and Cross-correlation analyser - The cross correlation analyser works in two modes: In a screen shot is saved to memory, the cross-correlation of the signal is obtained with the stored memory.
+* Oscilloscope, Spectrum analyser, Spectrograph (from V0.2) and Cross-correlation analyser - The cross correlation analyser works in two modes: In a screen shot is saved to memory, the cross-correlation of the signal is obtained with the stored memory.
 If the scope if setup to acquire data from both channel 1 and channel 2, the cross-correlation can be performed between Channel 1 &2.

  ## Screen Shots